 Domestic extractor fans tend to come in two sizes: 4 inch/100mm and 6 inch/150mm.
 This size refers to the size of the impeller (the revolving part inside the extractor fan that sucks the air out).

-How do I size a bathroom exhaust fan?
+How do I size a bathroom extractor fan?

 In order to know what size bathroom exhaust fan you need, refer to the cm3 (cubic metres squared) measurement of your fan.

-If your bathroom is 100 square feet or less, you will need an extraction rate of at least 1cm3 per square foot of room area.
+If your bathroom is 100 square feet or less, you will need an extraction rate of at least 1cm cubed per square foot of room area.